 With five artistically decorated bedrooms to choose from, each with its own en-suite shower, free Wifi, and tea and coffee making facilities, you’ll be spoilt with serene comfort, sumptuous breakfasts and enviable views from every window.
 Delicious, locally sourced evening meals are an option - the best times are had around the No.fifty6 dining table discussing all sorts of things.
 David and Julie are hosts without compare.
 It is what they love to do.

 Prepare to walk in the footsteps of the fallen and fill your senses with the sights, sounds and emotions of the Battle of The Somme on our Walk With Me experience, or simply enjoy a slice of café life in the nearby French towns.

-We are delighted to have been awarded Winner status in the B&B category of Tripadvisor Travellers' Choice for 2 consecutive years, 2016 and 2015 and winner of the prestigious Excellence Award in 2017 and 2018.
+We are delighted to have been awarded Winner status in the Tripadvisor Travellers' Choice for 2 consecutive years, 2016 and 2015 and winner of the prestigious Excellence Award in 2017 and 2018.
 It is why our guests come back again and again.

 "As B&B owners you have clearly found your absolute forte in life"What our guests say

 31st May 2019

 May - “Here, leave desolate, passionate hands to spread

 Violets, roses, and laurel with the small sweet twinkling country things

 From the little gardens of little places where son or sweetheart was born and bred.

 In splendid sleep, with a thousand brothers